Northern Lights in Iceland - When & Where To See the Aurora

 Booking Northern Lights Vacations in Iceland

-These packages may even suit those only in the country for a limited time, such as this three-day self-drive to the ice caves and this five-day package around the South Coast and Golden Circle.
+These packages may even suit those only in the country for a limited time, such as this three-day self-drive to the Jokulsarlon lagoon with an ice caves visit and this five-day winter package with ice caving and the Blue Lagoon.

-As mentioned above, the longer you stay, the better your chances are of seeing an awe-inspiring display.
+As mentioned above, the longer you stay, the better your chances are of seeing an awe-inspiring display of the northern lights.

-Coming for a week would present far more opportunities.
-You might want to consider this eight-day circle of Iceland self-drive vacation, during which you can admire the country’s beautiful landscapes in the daytime and search the skies for the aurora borealis at night.
+Coming for a week's trip to Iceland would present far more opportunities.
+You might want to consider this eight-day Ring Road of Iceland package in a small group, where you can admire the country’s beautiful landscapes in the daytime and search the skies for the aurora borealis at night without having to drive yourself.

 This holiday also allows you to see the auroras over the Jokulsarlon glacier lagoon, a mesmerizing experience where the lights can often reflect in the icebergs below.

-We hope our ultimate guide to the northern lights in Iceland has provided you with the knowledge and courage to come to Iceland and seek out this popular bucket list item.
-If you have any questions, you can ask in the comments below.
+We hope our ultimate guide to the northern lights in Iceland has provided you with the knowledge and courage to seek out the aurora borealis.
+Is there anything we missed?
+Have you visited Iceland before?
+Share your thoughts in the comments below!

 Download Iceland’s biggest travel marketplace to your phone to manage your entire trip in one place